 Out-of-home care placements

-Out-of-home care placements provide temporary living arrangements for children who need some time away from their parents.
-They are often the result of a court order and include:
+Out-of-home care placements provide alternate living arrangements for children who are not able to live with a parent.
+They are often the result of a Children’s Court order and include:

 Kinship and foster care are sometimes referred to as ‘home-based care’ because they happen in a home.